gerardpc/python-course/docs/sections/python_libraries/sklearn.md

 training data.
 This can cause the model to perform unrealistically well during training, but perform poorly during testing.

+!!!note
+    If we are not careful with time series data when splitting the data into training and test sets, we can introduce data leakage by using information from the future to predict the past!

 ### Class imbalance

 Class imbalance is a problem that occurs when the number of observations in each class is not equal.
 This can cause